adel-mamin/amast/libs/hsm/README.rst

 The dispatching is the synchronous procedure, which means that by the time the function returns the event is processed by the state machine.
-If event triggers a state transition, then the state transition including all exit, entry and init actions is also complete.
+If event triggers a state transition, then the state transition including all exit, entry and init actions are also complete.

 Event Propagation
 =================